FruitbatM/explore-national-parks-of-japan/testing.md

   <h2 align="center"><img src="readme-files/img-readme/tooltip-weather.jpg" alt="Navigation menu" target="_blank" width="45%" height="45%"></h2>

 - Google Map
-  - When the user hovers over the marker, the national park's name shows.
-And when the user clicks on the marker, the national park information with the corresponding image changes on the left side based on the marker the user clicked.
+  - When the user clicks on the marker, the custom info window with the national park's name appears and the national park information with the corresponding image changes on the left column side.
+The info window will close when the user clicks on the same marker or when clicked anywhere on the map.

 - Weather data
   - The user can select a national park from the drop-down menu.
 Upon selection, the weather data will get displayed with the current and today's weather data.

-- Button and form
+- Contact form
+  - A visitor can fill out the contact form and submit it to send a message to the site owner.

 **As a site visitor, I would like to be able to easily find and navigate to the company's social media.**